-This information circular ("Information Circular") is furnished in connection with the solicitation of proxies by the management of Glass House Brands Inc. (the "Company" or "Glass House") for use at the annual general and special meeting (the "Meeting") of the holders ("Shareholders") of subordinate voting shares (the "Subordinate Voting Shares"), restricted voting shares (the "Restricted Voting Shares"), limited voting shares (the "Limited Voting Shares", together with the Subordinate Voting Shares and Restricted Voting Shares, the "Equity Shares") and multiple voting shares (the "Multiple Voting Shares", together with the Equity Shares, the "Company Shares") of the Company.
+This information circular ("Information Circular") is furnished in connection with the solicitation of proxies by the management of Glass House Brands Inc. (the "Company") for use at the annual and special meeting (the "Meeting") of the holders ("Shareholders") of subordinate voting shares (the "Subordinate Voting Shares"), restricted voting shares (the "Restricted Voting Shares"), limited voting shares (the "Limited Voting Shares", together with the Subordinate Voting Shares and Restricted Voting Shares, the "Equity Shares") and multiple voting shares (the "Multiple Voting Shares", together with the Equity Shares, the "Company Shares") of the Company.

 The Meeting will be held at 11:00 a.m.
-(Pacific Time) on June 21, 2024 at 645 Laguna Road, Camarillo, California, 93012 and at any adjournments or postponements thereof for the purposes set forth in the Notice of Annual General and Special Meeting of Shareholders (the "Notice of Meeting") accompanying this Information Circular.
-Information contained herein is given as of May 7, 2024 unless otherwise specifically stated.
+(Pacific Time) on June 20, 2025 at 645 Laguna Road, Camarillo, California, 93012 and at any adjournments or postponements thereof for the purposes set forth in the Notice of Annual and Special Meeting of Shareholders (the "Notice of Meeting") accompanying this Information Circular.
+Information contained herein is given as of May 15, 2025 unless otherwise specifically stated.